MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/quickstart.md

 # Quickstart - Get immediate insights into your customer service system's performance

-Dynamics 365 AI for Customer Service Insights lets you quickly connect to your existing Dynamics 365 customer service data to gain immediate insights into your system's performance.
+Dynamics 365 Customer Service Insights lets you quickly connect to your existing Dynamics 365 customer service data to gain immediate insights into your system's performance.
 You can also explore with sample data.

 ## To connect to your customer service data

-1. Launch AI for Customer Service Insights in your browser to display the **Connect your data** screen.
-AI for Customer Service Insights supports Microsoft Edge, Internet Explorer 11, and Chrome browsers.
+1. Launch Customer Service Insights in your browser to display the **Connect your data** screen.
+Customer Service Insights supports Microsoft Edge, Internet Explorer 11, and Chrome browsers.

    > [!div class="mx-imgBorder"]
    > ![Connect your data screen](media/ai-csi-qs-connect-data.png)

 2. Select **Dynamics 365** to create a workspace using Dynamics 365 customer service data.
-AI for Customer Service Insights displays the **Choose an environment** screen.
+Customer Service Insights displays the **Choose an environment** screen.

    > [!div class="mx-imgBorder"]
    > ![Choose an environment screen](media/ai-csi-qs-choose-environment.png)